1. Take your compliments about an employee to management. Chances are you’ll never see the impact. Chances are, it’ll be greater than you imagine.

-20. Be aware of newcomers to your workplace, school, church or other organization.
+20. Be aware of newcomers to your workplace, school, house of worship, or other organization.
 Make a point of greeting them and introducing them to others.

 21. Keep duplicates of your child’s toys and books in the diaper bag.
 When you encounter fussy children, offer an extra to their parents.